shugyodev/shugyo.dev/_posts/2025-10-04-0002-the-things-they-told-you.markdown

 date:   2025-10-04 23:33:00 +0200
 categories: [interview]
 ---
-This post is the continuation of [{{ page.previous.title }}]({{ page.previous.url }}).
+This post continues from [{{ page.previous.title }}]({{ page.previous.url }}).
 If you haven’t read that yet, do so, before continuing.

-In this series, I will use Python, as it is the most popular language for coding interviews.
+In this series, I will use Python, as it's the most popular language for coding interviews.
-Some of the concepts I'll talk about are Python specific, and there might not be a perfect equivalent of them in your preferred language, but it is what it is.
+Some concepts are Python-specific, and there might not be a perfect equivalent of them in your preferred language, but it is what it is.
-It is your responsibility to try to grasp the spirit of what I'm trying to convey, and apply it as appropriate.
+It's your responsibility to try to grasp the spirit of what I'm trying to convey, and apply it as appropriate.

 **Problem Statement:**
 ```